Borck/puppet-configuration/environments/production/modules/stdlib/REFERENCE.md

 Returns: `Any` a new string where runs of the same character that occur in this set are replaced by a single character.

+### <a name="stdlibdeferrable_epp"></a>`stdlib::deferrable_epp`

+Type: Puppet Language

+This function returns either a rendered template or a deferred function to render at runtime.
+If any of the values in the variables hash are deferred, then the template will be deferred.

+Note: this function requires all parameters to be explicitly passed in.
+It cannot expect to use facts, class variables, and other variables in scope.
+This is because when deferred, we have to explicitly pass the entire scope to the client.

+#### `stdlib::deferrable_epp(String $template, Hash $variables)`

+This function returns either a rendered template or a deferred function to render at runtime.
+If any of the values in the variables hash are deferred, then the template will be deferred.

+Note: this function requires all parameters to be explicitly passed in.
+It cannot expect to use facts, class variables, and other variables in scope.
+This is because when deferred, we have to explicitly pass the entire scope to the client.

+Returns: `Variant[String, Deferred]`

+##### `template`

+Data type: `String`

+##### `variables`

+Data type: `Hash`

 ### <a name="stdlibend_with"></a>`stdlib::end_with`

 Type: Ruby 4.x API